 available.

-Some of the District's own door hangers admit that adulticiding only
+Some of the District's own door hangers admit that adulticiding

 provides temporary relief.
-Moreover, the protocols that are being
+Moreover, the protocols that are

 used for the aerial spraying